-A prospective Emergency Services Instructor III who satisfies all components of the certification process will receive Wisconsin Emergency Services Instructor III certification (NFPA 1041 Standard, current edition).
+A FESI-III candidate who satisfies all components of the certification process will receive Wisconsin Fire and Emergency Services Instructor III certification (NFPA 1041 Standard, Chapter 6, 2019 Standard).

-Emergency Services Instructor III certification expires 5 years from date of issue.
+Emergency Services Instructor III certification expires 5 years from date of issue; the expiration date is printed on the certificate.

-An Emergency Services Instructor III can renew certification by providing documentation of functioning as a certified Fire Service Instructor III by:
+A FESI-III can renew certification by providing documentation of the following:

-- Submitting completion of at least one JPR in each of the 3 sections of Chapter 6 of NFPA 1041, 2012 edition over the five (5)-year certification period
+- Submitting completion of at least one JPR in each of the 3 sections of Chapter 6 of NFPA 1041, 2019 edition over the five (5)-year certification period

 - Program Management

 - Instructional Development

 - Evaluation and Testing

-Inability to satisfy the above requirements or a change in job duties to the point that the individual no longer has training program management and supervisory responsibilities may result in an individual reverting back to the Emergency Services I or II status.
-The individual must then meet the recertification requirements for the appropriate level.
+Inability to satisfy the above requirements may result in an individual reverting back to the Fire and Emergency Services I or II status.
+In order to revert to the FESI-I or -II level, candidate must meet the renewal requirements for the desired level.